cits5501/cits5501.github.io/assets/lectures/lect06a--syntax.md

 ### Mutation testing

-\alert{Mutation testing} (also called "mutation analysis") is a technique for evaluating the quality of a suit of software tests.
+\alert{Mutation testing} (also called "mutation analysis") is a technique for evaluating the quality of a suite of software tests.

 - Suppose we have some program under a test, and a suite of tests designed to identify defects in it.